 Things you want to know about an electric Mini – how quick is it, how expensive is it, how far can I go on a battery charge?
 To answer the first question, it’s brisk, with nearly as much power as the petrol-powered Mini Cooper S. More on that below.
 Price?
 Pretty similar to a lot of rivals when it comes to monthly leasing costs.
 A bit pricier than some, a bit less than others.

 To look at and sit in, you’d be forgiven for not knowing that this was an electric car.
-It looks like a Mini inside and out, with a different grille and some bright green badges to give away its identity.
+It looks like a MINI inside and out, except for bright yellow side mirrors, and has the same visual updates for 2021 as the rest of the MINI range.
+That means lots of black on the grille and around the headlights, and a deeper grille than before that extends all the way to the bottom of the front bumper.
 Under the surface lurks the same electric motor that you’d find in the BMW i3S, powering the front wheels.
 You can switch between different modes to make it more economical on the electricity, or to make it more sporty.